 The Austerity Diaries: Creating a Budget…and Sticking to It

 Lots of experts will give you excellent advice on how to create a budget.
-Creating a budget is actually pretty easy.
-You figure out what your expenses are, take this from your income, and then figure out what to do with the money you have left over.
+Creating a budget is pretty straightforward.
+You figure out your expenses, take this from your income, and then figure out what to do with the money you have leftover.

 Sticking to the budget…that’s the tough part.

 This is where most people experience financial failure.
 They know what they should be doing, but that little treat is just calling out to them, and they think, “One off-plan expense won’t matter.”
 Or perhaps they have a spouse who is not really on board with the whole budget business, and they are continually playing catch-up because of unplanned expenses.
 The economy is certainly not getting any better, so it’s essential to control your finances NOW.
 With careful planning, you can keep everyone happy, have the occasional treat, and still stick to your budget.

 If you think about it, a budget is a lot like a diet.
 Everyone hates doing it, but sometimes our pants won’t zip, and we’ve got to do something about it.
 We figure out what our caloric intake should be.
 Every bite of food we eat should be measured and accounted for, and we subtract the amounts from the allotted intake.

 Sometimes it’s necessary to have an off-plan meal – a piece of cake at a birthday party, a celebratory dinner out, or an ice cream cone with the kiddos.
 This off-plan meal has to be accounted for too, and can’t be done too often, or the diet will fail.

 Loved ones will sometimes sabotage good intentions, either deliberately or thoughtlessly.
 They might be food pushers (come on, one bite won’t kill you), guilters (but I made this especially for you), or influencers (just because I buy chips doesn’t mean you have to eat them.)
 Whatever the case, the result can be the same – our careful plan is in shambles.